thingsiplay/yt-dlp-lemon/README.md

 directly?
 A free community based service for YouTube videos to recognize and add chapter marks for sponsored segments.
 If you have a video player (such as VLC player) then you can view and select those marks directly.
-Option `-s` will add chapter marks from the video, and recognizes sponsors automatically.
+Option `-s` will add chapter marks into the video, and recognizes sponsors automatically.

 ```bash
 ytdl -I -m 160 -s https://youtu.be/9Jxxbh4HbtE
 ```

-These sponsored segments can be automatically removed and blocked in the final video file too.
-But `-b` does not add any marks and handles sponsors only video.
+Sponsored segments can be automatically removed and blocked in the final video file too.
+But `-b` does not add any marks and handles sponsors only.
 In the following example 2 segments are recognized and removed, cutting total video length from 9:42 to 8:51 minutes.

 ```bash
 ytdl -I -m 160 -b https://youtu.be/9Jxxbh4HbtE